christophernarciso/RS_Assistant/README.md

 -Password request: Places password reset request on to the current account.

--Twitch request: Work in progress.
-Discontinued for now due to promotion end.
+-Twitch request: Working script.
+Ping for maintenance

 -Launcher request: Creates shell script for all accounts listed in "accounts.txt"